anshumankmr/google-certified-professional-cloud-developer/exam-guide/section-1.md

    * Reading
       * [SSL certificates overview](https://cloud.google.com/load-balancing/docs/ssl-certificates)
       * [Solution - Using mutual TLS to obtain short-lived credentials](https://cloud.google.com/solutions/using-mutual-tls-to-obtain-short-lived-credentials)
+      * When Should One Use A Self Signed Certificate and When Should one use Google Signed certificate?
 * Google-recommended practices and documentation

 ## 1.3 Managing application data.